Toilet leaking water

 How do I know if my toilet is leaking?

-Signs of a leaking toilet include water pooling around the base, a constantly running toilet, or the water level in the tank dropping.
+Signs of a leaking toilet include water pooling around the base, running water sounds, and higher than normal water bills.

-If the issue is a crack or a more complex problem, it's best to call a professional plumber to properly diagnose and repair the issue.
+If the leak is severe or you're unsure of the cause, it's best to call a professional plumber to properly diagnose and repair the issue.

 Connect with certified professionals in your area